Liberal Studies, BS

 A wide range of disciplines help to build the content knowledge necessary for passing the California Subject Examinations for Teachers® (CSET®) required for credentialing by the state of California.
 This program also builds the knowledge base necessary for teaching the Common Core State Standards for K-8.

-Single Subject (Secondary Education Credential Fields) link to course catalog
+Single Subject (Secondary Education Credential Fields) Course Catalog

 - Social Science (History)